 2. Send the FBI Background Check for Apostille

 Sending the FBI background check for apostille is a simple and straightforward process.
+If you also need to legalize customs documents for Russia, check out this guide to customs document apostilles for Russia.
 Here are the steps to follow:

 - Complete the FBI background check request form and submit it.